neelkamath/omni-chat-web/docs/CONTRIBUTING.md

 - The theme color is `#177DDC`.
 - Only use icons from [antd icons](https://ant.design/components/icon/).
 - Only use illustrations from [unDraw](https://undraw.co/).
 The illustration's theme color must match that of the app's.
+  Name the image the same as the caption given on unDraw.
 - Padding from the edges of the screen, and between elements is `16px`.

+## Style Guide

+- Here's an example of how to name images when importing them in TypeScript: To import `happy-news.svg`, write:
+    ```ts
+    import happyNewsImage from './happy-news.svg';
+    ```
+- Name TypeScript files having an `export default` using _PascalCase_.
+Name other TypeScript files using _camelCase_.
+- Name directories and non-TypeScript files using _kebab-case_.